hexbatch/.github/profile/README.md

 Nothing here works at this time.
 There is nothing to see here.
 There are not yet any demos, strict api definitions, or easy to read text.
 This will change.

 ## Making entirely new ways to interact online
-* A firm believer in the rights of tiny virtual animals and plants to inhabit your web browser pages, and travel from home to home.
+* A firm believer in the rights of tiny virtual animals and plants to inhabit your browser pages, and travel from home to home.
 * Arrogant enough to think that the current social web can be made better, in very specific ways that are hazily defined

 ## Goals